X

 Finding t-shirts you love is reserved for a few special moments during your lifetime.
 Yet, ruining your treasured shirts will only take a few thoughtless seconds…

 There are – presumably – worse things that can happen to someone than a wrecked tee.
 But!
-When your washing machine spits out your favorite t-shirt in toddler size, it’s hard to think of what that might be.
+When your washing machine spits out your favorite t-shirt in toddler size – oh the horror! – it’s hard to think of what that might be.

 – Wash in cold water, inside out.